Norway populist party quits govt over jihadist spouse's repatriation - The Observers - France 24

 As she announced her party's exit, Jensen said it was "natural" that Solberg would remain prime minister.

-The 29-year-old Norwegian woman, who is of Pakistani origin, was married to an Islamic State fighter.
+The 29-year-old Norwegian woman, who is of Pakistani origin, was married to two different Islamic State fighters.

-She was repatriated with her two children on humanitarian grounds.
+She was brought back to Norway with her two children on humanitarian grounds, as her five-year-old son was allegedly very ill.
 The Progress Party had been in favour of bringing back the children but opposed her return.

-However the other three parties making up the coalition government ignored the objections and approved it.
+However, the other three parties making up the coalition government ignored the objections and approved the mother's return as she refused to leave her children.

-The woman is accused of being a member of both the Al-Nusra Front and the Islamic State and was arrested.
-She was remanded in custody on Monday.

-Her five-year-old son and three-year-old daughter, born to different jihadist fighters, have been hospitalised.
+The woman is accused of having been a member of both the Al-Nusra Front and the Islamic State and was arrested on Friday night when she returned home to Norway with her five-year-old son and three-year-old daughter, born to different jihadist fighters.

+She was formally remanded in custody on Monday, but was temporarily staying with her children, who have been hospitalised.

+The woman has rejected charges and said she was held in Syria against her will.

 © 2020 AFP